TheThinkingHome/Automations/blueprints/template/system_stability.md

 ## Requirements

 Home Assistant 2024.6.0 or newer.
-No other integrations required; the blueprint uses only HA's built-in `homeassistant: start` event.
+No other integrations required; the blueprint uses only HA's built-in `homeassistant: shutdown` and `homeassistant: start` events.

 ## Step 1: Import the Blueprint